Skip to main content

 - qwen

-If a request is routed to openai-4o and it fails, the gateway will automatically retry the same request with llama3.2.
+If a request is routed to openai-4o and it fails, the gateway will retry the same request with llama3.2.
 If llama3.2 also fails, it will try qwen.

 Caching

-Exact Chache
+Exact Cache

 At the top level of the config.yaml, a cache object must be defined if any route has caching enabled.